Amazon Fire TV Stick Review 2021: Pricing, Models, and More

 If your TV has an HDMI port, as well as a USB input for power (or an AC outlet nearby), the Amazon Fire TV Stick will work with it.
 Older TVs dating back to the Bush administration—either Bush—lack HDMI ports, but they can still support an HDMI device with an adapter.

 We’re impressed, but if Amazon content isn’t a significant chunk of your streaming diet, the Fire TV Stick might not be for you.
-It’s a tiny powerhouse that does plenty for just $40, but so is the Roku Stick—and Roku doesn’t shove its own products in your face by default.
+It’s a tiny powerhouse that does plenty for just $40.

 The Amazon Fire TV Stick is obviously designed to take full advantage of the Amazon universe.
 The content and device are so perfectly synced, we wonder why Netflix or Hulu don’t make their own streamers (if such devices do show up at CES next year, we’d like credit for the idea).